A small winemaker in northern France has launched a Champagne bottle that changes color and design when it reaches the correct temperature.

 “It’s a first.
 We are the only ones to do it in the Champagne region,” of northern France, said Nicolas le Tixerand, head of the small family firm which stretches back generations.

 “It’s a marketing device.
-It’s also a fun way of learning when a bottle of champagne is ready to be drunk.” he told AFP.
+It’s also a fun way of learning when a bottle of champagne is ready to be drunk.” he said.

 According to the official Champagne website, the ideal temperature to serve bubbly is 8-10 degrees Celsius (47-50 degrees Fahrenheit).